rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 | `cdr-stack--xxl` | n/a | `margin-bottom: 12.8rem` |
 | `cdr-stack--xxs` | `cdr-mb-space-eighth-x` | `margin-bottom: .2rem` |
 | `cdr-stack` | `cdr-mb-space-one-x` | `margin-bottom: 1.6rem` |

+## Post-Summer Release

+The following changes were released as `@rei/cedar@2.1.x` and `@rei/cdr-tokens@1.1.x`.

+### Breadcrumb Truncation/SSR

+In order to fix an issue with server-side rendering, as well as to simplify the API of CdrBreadcrumb, we have removed the `truncationThreshold` and `truncationXSThreshold` attributes.
+Instead, the `truncationEnabled` attr can be used to control whether or not the breadcrumb should be truncated.
+This change will not break any existing consumers of breadcrumb even if they are using those attributes.

+### Large Breakpoint Value Corrected

+The token value for the large breakpoint was updated to the correct value of `1232px` (it had previously been incorrectly set to `1200px`).
+If you are hard-coding any breakpoint values in your project you will need to update those to use the breakpoint values from cdr-tokens instead.
+If you have been using the breakpoint tokens then you just need to update your version of cedar and cdr-tokens.

+### Letter Spacing Values Corrected

+The letter spacing values for our typography have been corrected to add the `px` suffix.

 </cdr-doc-table-of-contents-shell>